Papatawa

 Papatawa is a rural community in the Tararua District and Manawatū-Whanganui region of New Zealand's North Island.
 It is located six kilometres north-east of Woodville, on both sides of State Highway 2.

 The area has no shops, and locals use Palmerston North, Pahiatua and Dannevirke as service centres.

 History

 19th century

 European settlement of the area began in 1878, when an area of forest called the Victoria Block was cleared and subdivided into 36 farming sections.
+The name of the post office was changed from Victoria to Papatawa in 1896.

 The Manga-atua School house opened in the area 1887, with a roll of the 18 pupils increasing to 22 within the first day.
 The school changed its name to Papatawa School in 1905, and it eventually gained an extra classroom.

 20th century

 In 1910 John A. Millar, the Minister of Railways in the Ward Ministry, denied a request for a railway loading bank at Papatawa, citing a lack of funds.

 By the 1930s, the area had a dairy factory, a railway station, a county council yard, and a team of horses in stables.
 The area was connected by gravel roads, two rail lines and a shunting line.
 Cheese from the dairy factory was transported to the railway station by horse and cart, and most locals took the train to Woodville to do shopping.

 During the Great Depression, workers built a tennis court at the school and turned the school to face the sun.
 A pool was installed in the 1960s.